Urban-Reef/Sensor-Reef-UREncoder/README.md

 ### Converting types
 Only integers (whole numbers) can be stored in the buffer.
 To store `float`, `double` or `decimal` they have to be converted to whole numbers.
 For examples look at `addTemperature()` and `addHumidity()` methods.

+### Publishing changes
+In `library.json` update the `version`.
+Commit and push changes, create a new release with the same version number as stated in `library.json`.